scientific-python/cookie/README.md

 #### Contained components:

-* GitHub actions runs testing
+* GitHub Actions runs testing for the generation itself
     - Uses nox so cookie development can be checked locally
 * GitHub actions deploy
     - Be sure to add a token